Type Shit

 "Type Shit" is a song by American rapper Future, American record producer Metro Boomin, and fellow American rappers Travis Scott and Playboi Carti.
 It was sent to Italian radio airplay through Freebandz (under the business name Wilburn Holding Co), Boominati Worldwide, Epic Records and Republic as the lead single from Future and Metro's collaborative studio album, We Don't Trust You, on March 22, 2024, along with the album.
 Produced by Metro himself, the four artists wrote the song alongside additional producer D. Rich.

-Background and composition
+Background

 The song was first teased after Metro Boomin had taken to his Twitter to share an image of him mixing the track on January 3, 2024.
 On March 13, Carti would later post a snippet of the song to his Instagram story, tagging Future, Metro, and Scott.
 Soon after, Metro confirmed this after Tweeting the song's name with the album's hashtag.
 Later that week, on March 18, Future and Metro headlined at the Rolling Loud music festival in California where they, alongside Scott and Carti, performed the song in its entirety.

 Upon the release of the song, its official music video was released.